Human Capital Effectiveness

 The PwC Saratoga Romania 2019 study presents exhaustive data on human capital markers based on information collected from 23 companies coming four economic sectors (pharmaceuticals, industrial production, retail and banking).
 The Saratoga study is based on a global methodology developed by the PwC Saratoga Institute.

-Senior Manager, People and Organisation, Romania
+Director, People and Organisation, Romania